 Young girls love horses.
 I was no different as a child.
 I cannot remember a time that I did not want a horse.
-I had read all the books, National Velvet, The Black Stallion, My Friend Flicka, Misty Of Chincoteague and so many more.
-I had learned that a horse was the greatest friend a girl could ever have.
+I had read all the books, King of the Wind, The Black Stallion, My Friend Flicka, Misty Of Chincoteague and so many more.
+I learned that a horse was the greatest friend a girl could ever have.

-I began taking lessons at a place about an hour away.
+I began taking lessons at a stable about an hour away.
 I have no idea where it was, only that the woman who taught me was a wonderful, loving person.
-I not only learned how to ride, but on rainy days learned how to care for a horse.
+I not only learned how to ride, but on rainy days learned how to care for the horses.
 I find it amusing now to think my parents paid for me to do chores such as mucking out stalls and brushing the horses.
 You may find it amusing to know that I loved the chores almost as much as I loved the riding.

 This woman had many horses of all types and ages.
 I did not take private lessons, but took lessons with other children.
-We all had our favorite horses, and some of mine were the Welsh ponies.
-Their dispositions were gentle and agreeable, making them a perfect match for a new rider.
+We all had our favorite horses, and one of my favorites was a Welsh pony.
+His disposition was gentle and agreeable, making him a perfect match for my new rider skills.